 I love the Epsy App.
 I was working 60 hours a week, I’d forget whether I’d taken medications and now that I have my daughter, I have been very tired.
 However, Epsy has given me that reassurance I need every day.
 Not only this, but I also use the app to log my feelings so I can refer back.

-When I share the app with my neurologist using the Doctor’s report (find out how to download yours here), it’s great for driving conversation and getting him informed on what’s going on.
+When I share the app with my neurologist using the Doctor’s report, it’s great for driving conversation and getting him informed on what’s going on.
 Everything’s so much easier.

 Users can connect with their neurologist through Epsy Hub, the platform for healthcare professionals which can be synchronized with the Epsy app, for improved conversations during appointments.